 |Norms||Language Norms||Moral Norms|

-So we end up with 100 topics and subtopics to classify; the 80 original topics that weren’t split, and the 20 sub-topics just generated.
+So we end up with one hundred topics and subtopics to classify; the eighty original topics that weren’t split, and the twenty subtopics just generated.
 How I split them up is a bit of a saga, and I’ll run through it in the next chapter.